hiiamboris/red-spaces-gitlab-mirror/vids.md

 | Reactivity | Faces are deeply reactive. | Spaces are not reactive⁵, but VID/S adds (shallow) reactivity to spaces with a name or reaction defined. |

 **Footnotes**:\
-¹ Internally there's still a link from child to parent which is used for cache invalidation and fast provision of paths to timer events.
-It lives from one rendered frame until another.\
+¹ Space tree uses /content or /items facet to fetch children. /map and /parent facets get auto-populated during render and are only valid for the last frame.
+They should be considered changing with each new frame.\
-² For a space to appear in multiple places it's size and map must not depend on canvas size, because these are parts of the `space!` object and every new render (in a new place) will invalidate the old data.\
+² It's illegal but techincally allowed (with a warning) to render the same space in multiple places on the tree (as do some self-containing grid tests).
+These spaces will not support timer events, invalidation (because they don't know all of their parents), and must have the same size and map everywhere.\
 ³ Draw block and map are cached internally, so space's `draw` function is only called when it's invalid.
-Invalidation is triggered by a change of it's facet (not a deep change!).
-A redraw cycle is only triggered when `/dirty?` facet of the `host` is true.
-Actors must use `update` function to mark it as dirty (when they change the look).\
+Invalidation is triggered by a change of it's facet (not a deep change!), and results in next timer event rendering changed parts of the tree.\
 ⁴ It's possible to write a VID-like layout function, but most likely it won't be able to react to resizes in a meaningful way.\
 ⁵ Making all spaces reactive would immensely slow down their operation as there can easily be tens to hundreds of thousands present at the same time.
+Spaces however employ their own reactivity implementation to track facet changes.

 ## Predefined styles